The information content of jet quenching and machine learning assisted observable design: Jet classification: pp vs. AA

 In this section, we consider a different data representation and machine learning setup based on complete sets of IRC safe observables.
 In order to examine the distribution of information, we train classifiers using IRC safe observables as input and we explore when the discrimination power of the classifier saturates as more observables are included.

 The number of jet substructure elements required to saturate the information content depends in general on the jet substructure basis employed.
 We consider two different choices.
 In Section~\ref{sec:Nsub}, we employ the $N$-subjettiness basis introduced in Ref.~\cite{Datta:2017rhs}.
 The $N$-subjettiness basis offers the benefit of minimally describing the available phase space, and vanishes when $N$ exceeds the particle multiplicity.
 In Section~\ref{sec:EFP}, we consider EFPs which were introduced in Ref.~\cite{Komiske:2017aww} as a linear IRC safe basis of jet substructure.
-Through their linear nature, EFPs offer the benefit of being more analytically tractable and are well suited for machine learning assisted observable design discussed in Section~\ref{sec:lasso}.
+Through their linear nature, EFPs are well suited for machine learning assisted observable design discussed in Section~\ref{sec:lasso}.
+Individual EFPs and certain linear combinations are calculable in perturbative QCD.
+See Ref.~\cite{Cal:2022fnm} for recent progress in this direction.